openstates/issues/README.md

 By unifying the issues repositories for the various components, it is much easier for people to report issues and for us to manage issues without relying on moving them around & making them harder to find.
 If you're reporting an issue, just do your best :), we'll retag as needed.

+If you're mentioning issues in this repo in a commit message, do so as openstates/issues#issue-num

 ## Labels & Repos